University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 This will output a large quantity of data about the estimated paramaters and the statistical support for branch nodes, and two trees, one showing the consensus branch lengths and one showing the branch node support.
 It will also output a consensus tree file called "model-\<num\>.con.tre".

 Repeat the analysis with another model and compare the trees using the [FigTree program](https://github.com/rambaut/figtree/releases/). `FigTree` is a tree visualising tool that you will need to run on your computer.
-Select the best download type for your computer/operating system and install it.
+Select the best download type for your computer/operating system and install it (use .dmg for Mac, use .zip for Win).

 **Q9.
 Do the trees from the two models differ?**
 **Q10.
 How does the branch support differ between the two trees?**